takigama/HomeAutomationExperiments/IRRemote/README.md

 * kinda want to put in a micro usb to provide power to the board... difficult choice to make at the moment.
 * flip the ir header? tricky choice.
-* push button headers are actually slightly smallr than they should be
+* push button headers are actually slightly smaller than they should be

 [Link](https://oshpark.com/shared_projects/DOv10233)